pomerium/pomerium/docs/docs/config-reference.md

 - Type: `string`
 - Required

 Client ID is the OAuth 2.0 Client Identifier retrieved from your identity provider.
-For a detailed explanation of an OpenID Connect Request, see the [OIDC RFC] or your identity provider's documentation.
-See [identity provider] for details.
+See your identity provider's documentation, and our [identity provider] docs for details.

 ### Identity Provider Client Secret